mmistakes/minimal-mistakes/_drafts/fs2.md

 }
 ```

-For sake of completeness, let's say that the `attempt` method is implemented internally using the `handleErrorWith` in the most straightforward way:
+For the sake of completeness, let's say that the `attempt` method is implemented internally using the `handleErrorWith` most straightforwardly:

 ```scala
 // fs2 library code